12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 You’ll find Hilo south of the Hamakua Coast and north of the Hawaii Volcanoes National Park.

-The beaches can range from dark and sandy to rough and rocky because of volcanic minerals in the ground.
+The beaches can range from dark and sandy to rough and rocky shoreline because of volcanic minerals in the ground.
 Some are excellent for swimming, while others are better for snorkeling and fishing.

 Want to skip all the planning and just access my detailed Big Island Itinerary, complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.

-The 9 Best Beach in Hilo Hawaii
+The 9 Best Beaches in Hilo, Hawaii

 Below you can read about the best Hilo beaches.
 They’re not in any particular order, other than closest to farthest from downtown Hilo.